disneystreaming/smithy4s/modules/docs/markdown/06-guides/endpoint-middleware.md

 In this guide, we will show how you can implement a smithy4s middleware that is aware of the authentication traits in your specification and is able to implement authenticate on an endpoint-by-endpoint basis.
 This is useful if you have different or no authentication on one or more endpoints.

-## EndpointSpecificMiddleware
+## ServerEndpointMiddleware / ClientEndpointMiddleware

-`EndpointSpecificMiddleware` is the interface that we have provided for implementing middleware.
+`ServerEndpointMiddleware` is the interface that we have provided for implementing service middleware.
 For some use cases, you will need to use the full interface.
-However, for this guide and for many uses cases, you will be able to rely on the simpler interface called `EndpointSpecificMiddlewareSpec.Simple`.
+However, for this guide and for many use cases, you will be able to rely on the simpler interface called `ServerEndpointMiddleware.Simple`.
 This interface requires a single method which looks as follows:

 ```scala
 def prepareWithHints(